 They make wonderful domestic dogs and are known to be extremely friendly and helpful.
-They will mingle well with just about anybody and can look quite intimidating to a newcomer.
-The chances of a French Bulldog not liking you are next to none, even with their cute dog nose dripping.
+They will mingle well with just about anybody and look quite intimidating to newcomers.
+The chances of a French Bulldog not liking you are next to none, even with its cute dog nose dripping.

 Why Does Your Frenchie Have A Dripping Nose?